kategable/nx/docs/blog/2022-10-12-lerna-reborn-whats-new-in-v6.md

 Up until Lerna v4, either the `p-map` or `p-queue` npm packages have been used to delegate the task scheduling.
 With [v5.1](/blog/lerna-used-to-walk-now-it-can-fly) we introduced `nx` as an additional mechanism to schedule tasks.
 The advantage?
 Nx has caching built-in, which **also gives Lerna caching support**, making it lightning fast.
 A recent benchmark test resulted in **Lerna being 2.5x faster than Lage** and around **4x faster than Turbo** (as of Oct 2022; [test it out by yourself](https://github.com/vsavkin/large-monorepo)).

-So far you had to enable “Nx support” by setting the `useNx` flag in `lerna.json`:
+So far you had to enable "Nx support" by setting the `useNx` flag in `lerna.json`:

 ```
 // lerna.json